CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

  - JVM Heap Settings
  - UTF 8 default character encoding
  - Remove default applications
- - Add bcprov*.jar to "jars to skip" in catalina.properites file
+ - Add bcprov*.jar to "jars to skip" in catalina.properties file

-**NOTE:** The tomcat version in the article is no longer available. <br/>
-Please access the Apache Tomcat (Apache Tomcat 9 recommended) site to download the application.
-As an example, if your version of tomcat is 9.0.39, your curl command would look like the below:

-	curl -O paste_the_copied_link_here

 #### Configure maxPostSize Attribute ####
 This will increase the max allowable file size for upload.
 Many CIS-CAT Pro Assessor ARF reports will be larger than the default size.